 Many of our equipment needs are taken care of through the IT department, which is responsible for the computer labs we use.
-However, items like extra cords for laptops, mice for laptops, and replacement power supplies for laptops are not the responsibility of Academic Computing.
+However, accessory items like extra cords for laptops and replacement power supplies for laptops are not the responsibility of IT.
 Since so many of our faculty use laptops for instruction, these items are required.
-In addition, many of our instructors are teaching applications that require higher-end equipment than that provided by Academic Computing, or require Macintosh computers, which are the standard in their field of expertise, and may have difficulty having the request for their preferred platform approved.
+In addition, many of our instructors are teaching applications that require higher-end equipment than that provided by IT, or require Macintosh computers, which are the standard in their field of expertise, and may have difficulty having the request for their preferred platform approved.
+Our department has been funding upgrades from the basic specifications offered by IT out of our department funds.